PrabhasMahanti123/MedGPT/README.md

 - **Model Parameters**: Adjust temperature, max tokens, and top_p in the code
 - **Chunk Size**: Control how the knowledge base is split for retrieval
 - **Prompt Template**: Modify the conversation flow in the PROMPT_TEMPLATE variable

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments